IN-DEPTH

 A. I believe all the projects are related to troubled neighborhood kids.
 In those years, there was a lot of drug use, and the goal was to get them out of that environment and into education.
 I remember working closely with Enrique de Castor, a priest from Vallecas known as the “red priest,” who had an essential role with the neighborhood youth, children of drug addicts, etc. These were projects in which the bank had no business getting involved.

 Sometimes, we would get calls from various people, like a group of nurses going to Cuba on vacation to teach others who needed financing for their trip and stay.
-Other times, we financed an NGO that ran a large hospital in Congo.
+Other times, we financed an NGO that ran a large hospital in the Congo.
 There were also many educational projects or school construction projects.

 Q. Was the Ciudad de los Muchachos in Leganés a particular project?